BYLAWS OF RESTORE THE FOURTH, INC.

 SR 9.2: Notice of Chapter Formation

 As soon as the formation of a Chapter has been approved by the Board, the Secretary shall send a notice to all RT4 members residing in the designated territory announcing the action of the Board and setting the schedule for election of the first Chapter Chair and for adoption of bylaws.

 The Board will be responsible for reviewing at least once a year whether a chapter has met, within the preceding 364 days, the following minimum standards, which establish whether the chapter may conduct an eligible vote in RT4’s board elections and be listed as an active chapter on RT4’s materials:

 (i) Has the chapter held a meeting or event in the preceding six months?

-(iii) Has the chapter engaged with the community?
+(iii) Has the chapter communicated regularly with the public?

 No dues shall be assessed or collected by a chapter; however, consistent with the policies of the Board, chapters may conduct activities which require members, as well as others, to pay a fee in order to participate, and may conduct other fundraising activities.
 Each chapter shall be entitled to receive from RT4 a portion of the dues collected from the membership, such amount to be determined in a manner specified by the Board.
-Such amounts shall be payable to the treasurers of the chapters quarterly as collected.
 Nothing in this section shall prevent the Board from allotting additional funds to chapters for specific purposes.

-A Chapter cannot borrow money or own real estate.
+A Chapter shall not borrow money or own real estate.
+Chapter bylaws s